-No matter how much you take care of your wood countertops, cracks and scratches will inevitably appear over time from regular use.
+No matter how much you take care of your butcher block countertops, cracks and scratches will inevitably appear over time from regular use.
 Fortunately, in most cases, they are fairly easy to repair on your own.
-Here are a few tips on how to fix these imperfections and keep your countertops pristine.
+Here are a few tips on how to fix these imperfections and keep your wood countertops pristine.

 1. Clean the Countertop Surface

 First, inspect the butcher block countertop surface for any stains.
 Although it is best to clean up spills as soon as they happen, don't lose heart if you notice an old stain.
 In most cases, cleaning agents such as bleach and hydrogen peroxide will get most stains out of the countertop surface.
 Make sure not to spread extra chemicals on the surrounding wood, as it may discolor it.
 Consider using a cotton swab for precise application.

 Once you have removed any stains, you are now ready to tackle those cracks and scratches.
 If they are small enough, sanding could remove them entirely.
 Use a fine-grit sandpaper with an orbital sander to gently sand in the direction of the grain until the small scratches or cracks are completely gone.
 Make sure to go over the damaged part of the wood first, then the surrounding area to even out the surface.
 When finished, wipe off the butcher block countertop surface with a tack cloth to remove any dust and debris.

 For larger cracks, sanding might not be enough.
 Another option is to fill them in with wood putty.
 Make sure that you use putty that matches the color and shade of your wood countertop.
 After filling in the crack, use a putty knife to smooth the putty so it is level with the surrounding wood.
 Then, wait for it to dry.
 Once it is dry, sand the countertop surface again.